kwongj/fa-mask/README.md

   --regions FILE  Tab-separated file with 3 columns: LOCUS START END (BED format) (required) --mask N        Symbol to use for masking regions (default = "N").
-                  Use "--mask lc" to perform soft masking in lower case --out OUTPUT    Output file for new genome
-  --version       show program's version number and exit
+                  Use "--mask lc" to perform soft masking in lower case --out FILE      Output file for new genome (optional - otherwise will print to stdout) --version       show program's version number and exit
 ```